-Each year hearing screening procedures will be conducted for students new to the district, including kindergarteners.
+Each year hearing screening procedures will be conducted for students in their first year of school attendance in the district.
 Such procedures will be provided for other students at a frequency of not less than once every three years unless otherwise specified by state law.
 Students known to have hearing difficulties and students referred by teachers, parents, and/or physicians will be screened regardless of grade level.